How to control cash flow and your finances

 2) Reduce your overheads

-One usual method to cut costs is by looking at ways to reduce your overheads.
-There are numerous ways to achieve this including reducing staff overtime, decreasing travel costs, reviewing annual policies and negotiating premiums, reducing stock levels where possible, renting rather than buying equipment, etc.
+One usual method to cut costs is by looking at ways to reduce your overhead.
+There are numerous ways to achieve this, including reducing staff overtime, decreasing travel costs, reviewing annual policies and negotiating premiums, reducing stock levels where possible, renting rather than buying equipment, etc.

 Keeping tight control of your stock, being more efficient and scientific in ordering at the right times and not buying more than needed are also key activities that can help you reduce your overheads.